-The Adventures of Huckleberry Finn doesn’t feature a single, human protagonist.
+The Adventures of Huckleberry Finn doesn’t feature a single, human antagonist.
 Instead, Huck and Jim encounter several minor antagonists along their journey.
 These minor antagonists all act in ways that interrupt Huck and Jim’s progress downriver.
 Significantly, the antagonists do not typically act in direct relation to the traveling pair.
 Instead, they act according to their own selfish needs or desires, and their actions have an indirect effect on the protagonist.
 Pap, who is the first minor antagonist to appear in the book, offers a good example.
 Pap is an alcoholic, and alcoholism drives his violence against his son.
 Pap needs money for booze, and Huck has a lot of it.
 But when Huck refuses to give his money up, Pap threatens his life and locks him in a cabin.
 This event indirectly sets the plot in motion by forcing Huck to flee.
 After escaping from the cabin and faking his own death, Huck sets off on his journey down the Mississippi River.